fred-dev/ofxBlackmagic/readme.md

 ## Supported System

-This addon has been checked with OS X 10.8 on Mac Mini, openFrameworks 0.8.0 and a UltraStudio Mini Recorder with a single 1080p30 camera.
+This addon has been checked with OS X 10.8 on Mac Mini, openFrameworks 0.8.0.
+This fork adds multiple device support and all formats up to 2k- I am sure it is a gross hack but it is working for me, more elegant solutions are welcome (ie querying how many cards are in the system and queurying what resolutions a card supports)

 ## Installation